google/flatbuffers/docs/source/IntermediateRepresentation.md

   field of `Schema`.
 These mark the presence of new, backwards incompatible, schema features.
 Code generators must error if generating a schema with unrecognized advanced features.
+- Filenames are relative to a "project root" denoted by "//" in the path.
+This may be specified in flatc with `--bfbs-filenames=$PROJECT_ROOT`, or it will be inferred to be the directory containing the first provided schema file.

 ## Invocation